-You should keep in mind that it is always good to keep developer in your team.
+You should keep in mind that it is always good to keep a developer in your QA team.
 Testers and developers may be the most frightening rivals or have a mutual understanding between each other and cooperate that will bring up good benefits for testers.
 Because it is quite good to have an ally on your side who is as dedicated as they are.

 The following are the traits most valued by developers: